iounce/PySideFrameless/README.md

 # PySideFrameless
-A skeleton of frameless desktop application using PySide6
+A skeleton of frameless desktop application using PySide6.
+Simple and beautiful.
+Use Python.
+Try it.